AvolitesLtd/TitanManual/docs/titan-basics/multi-user-operation.md

 You can connect multiple consoles together to work together on a show.
 You can also have multiple user setups on a show on a single console to allow different layouts, for example for a support band LD.
+A second console can act as a running backup to allow seamless switchover of control during a show (see [Backup](../running-the-show/linking-consoles-for-multi-user-or-backup.md#setting-up-consoles-for-backup)).

 ## Users